Hero Section

 HPV vaccination is NOT just for kids.
 You can get the virus at any point in your life while sexually active.

-Vaccination with GARDASIL®9 can provide effective protection against the 9 HPV types that cause certain HPV-related cancers & diseases, such as about 90% of cervical cancer cases and over 90% of genital warts.
+Vaccination with GARDASIL®9 can provide effective protection against the 9 HPV types that cause certain HPV-related cancers & diseases, such as about 90% of cervical cancer cases, 70% of certain head and neck cancers, such as throat and back of mouth cancers, and over 90% of genital warts.

 HPV causes nearly 100% of cervical cancer cases.